Wycombe Marsh

 Wycombe Marsh is an area of High Wycombe, Buckinghamshire, England.
 It lies on the River Wye and the A40 road, approximately 1.5 miles south-east of High Wycombe town centre, and approximately 1 mile north-west of Loudwater.
-Wycombe Marsh is in the Ryemead ward of High Wycombe, which had a population of 7,188 at the 2011 Census.
+Wycombe Marsh is in the Ryemead ward of High Wycombe, which had a population of 7,188 at the 2011 census.

 Features

-Wycombe Marsh is home to Wycombe Retail Park, whose stores include Currys PC World, Marks & Spencer, Argos, Wickes and Pets at Home.
-There are multiple residential areas, including Wye Dene.
+Wycombe Marsh is home to Wycombe Retail Park.
+There are multiple residential areas, including Wye Dene Estate.
 The area is served by Marsh Infant School and Nursery and three small churches.

 Wycombe Marsh also lies on the abandoned section of the Wycombe Railway between High Wycombe and Bourne End, that opened in 1854 and closed in 1970.
 Trackbed can still be found in the area.